mdsufz/StandEnA/README.md

 ### Step 3 Generating the Reference File for enzymes used in the annotation and standardizing protein names in Prokka results

-If you have many different pathways, we suggest doing this part separately for each pathways.
+If you have many different pathways, we suggest doing this part separately for each pathway.
-That way, you will end up having less proteins at a time which will make the process faster.
+That way, you will end up having less number of proteins at a time which will make the process faster.
-Additionally, since some steps are manual, too many proteins at once can be confusing for users.
+Additionally, since some steps are manual, handling too many proteins at once may be confusing for users and may lead to errors.

 #### Step 3.1 Generating reference files and query files for each enzyme standard name